Anuj-m02/ScanMyCV/README.md

    python app.py
    ```

-3. Access the application at http://localhost:5000

 ## How to Use

-1. Open the application in your browser (http://localhost:5000)
+1. Open the application in your browser
 2. Upload a PDF resume file by dragging and dropping or clicking the upload area
 3. Click the "Upload & Analyze" button
 4. View the analysis results on the results page